sallynorthmore/portfolio2024/content/about/index.md

 ## Work

-I have worked in digital for ten+ years and specialise in building beautiful, organised, accessible interfaces and team leadership.
+I have worked in digital for 15 years and specialise in building beautiful, organised, accessible interfaces and team leadership.

 I like to work on a range of ventures, from smaller, visually creative storytelling projects to large, thoughtful, design systems.